The Implementation Problem Nobody Discusses in ELM Demos

 Heavyweight ELM platforms were designed for large enterprise legal departments with dedicated IT resources, implementation budget, and organizational patience for a multi-year deployment.
 The architecture assumes:

-For a mid-market team of five to thirty lawyers with no dedicated implementation capacity, this process is not manageable.
+• For a mid-market legal department of five to thirty lawyers with no dedicated implementation capacity, this process is not manageable.
 It consumes capacity the team does not have.

 What Fast Implementation Actually Looks Like